 14. Japanese Strawberry Cake

 Nowadays, many people also like to buy cakes to celebrate Hinamatsuri.
 If you’re up for a baking project with your daughters, you can make this Japanese strawberry cake with homemade whipped cream.
-Nothing is more satisfactory than a simple homemade cake.
+Nothing is more satisfying than a simple homemade cake.
 They would proudly bring this to school and share the celebration and culture with their friends.

 15. Amazake